lcphill/Parking-docs/Networking-Terms-Glossary.md

       - A higher port priority value means a lower priority for LACP.
       - You can configure the port priority so that specified ports have a lower priority for LACP and are most likely to be chosen as active links, rather than hot-standby links.
    - LACP fallback mode (individual versus static):
+      - Definitional: Active LACP interface maintains the LAG without receiving PDUs for specified timer.
+Fallback on expiry is to "static" mode.
       - Static: The port-channel maintains one active port while in fallback mode and all other member-ports are in standby mode until a LACP PDU is received by the port-channel.
 Only the active port sends or receives data.
       - Individual: All member ports act as individual switch ports while in fallback mode.
 Individual port configuration (vice port-channel configuration) is active while the port-channel is in fallback mode, with the exception of ACLs.
 Once an LACP PDU is received by a member of the port-channel, all ports revert to normal port-channel operation.
-      - PDU (protocol data unit)
+   - LACP system-priority: applicable to fallback mode, identifies the master switch (lower number is greater).
+   - LACP port-priority: applicable to fallback mode, noting that a lower number is greater than higher number.
+      - Priority numbers range from 0 to 65535.
+The default is 32768. (higher numbered ports go to stand-by mode).
+   - load balance: stream units must follow the same path (for proper sequence)
+      - The fields (up to L4) can be specified/configured.
+   - An LACP interface without fallback enabled does not form a LAG until it receives PDUs from it peer.
 - LAG (link aggregation group)
    - Definitional
       - LAG refers to the initial technology to realize link bundling and load balancing without any protocol involved.